 We know this will be a worrying time for consumers with investments and pensions – whether they’re concerned about the risk of potential scams, or about the performance of the money they have invested.
 And firms who give advice, or manage customers’ investments, will also want to make sure they’re providing the appropriate support for their customers at this time.

-The FCA has reminded firms about what information they can provide their customers with to help them make the right decisions at this time about their investments.
+The FCA has reminded firms what information they can give their customers with to help them make the right decisions at this time about their investments.
 We’ll take this into account – alongside other considerations regarding the type of sale and suitability of advice – when deciding whether a firm has acted fairly.

 When looking at a complaint, we’d expect to see that a lender responded positively and sympathetically to a borrower being in financial difficulty.
 Lenders should be thinking about and taking into account the following things:

 - Individual circumstances, to decide what’s fair and reasonable in the circumstances of the complaint.

 - The FCA’s most recent guidance for people having difficulty paying their mortgage during this particular time.
 In particular, you should consider forbearance measures such as longer payment holidays, repayment plans, freezing interest, reasonable arrears rescheduling and pausing on repossessions/court action.